-Each year, we have several hundred students who commute to campus, including undergraduate, graduate, and dual-enrolled College Now students.
+Each year, we have several hundred students who commute to campus, including undergraduate, graduate, and dual-enrolled students.
 You are a valued member of our campus community, and we want you to feel right at home!

 This page provides valuable information and resources to help you, including getting your ID and registering your vehicle, eating and studying on campus, and accessing help with technology.

 Commuter students should contact the office of the Dean of Women or Dean of Men with questions.

 New students, submit a campus ID photo and pick up your student ID at the Campus Security office on the top floor of the Stevens Student Center (SSC).
 If you lose your student ID, please contact Campus Security for a replacement.
 Please note that Dual Enrollment Student IDs are not programmable for meal plans, dining dollars, or access to rooms.

 Register your vehicle online and purchase a parking pass at the Campus Security office, located on the top floor of the Stevens Student Center (SSC).
 The cost for a parking pass is $100/year for undergraduate and graduate students and $25/year for dual enrollment students.

 As a commuter, you may park in white-striped parking spaces only in the following parking lots: Tyler, SSC, HSC, and CAL.